 As well as this, I am a Mummy, to two little ones.
 Tommy and Emme and a wife, to Craig.
 I am a food lover, camera addict, serious shopper, fashion enthusiast and have a bit of a ‘thing’ about watching American TV series back to back!

 Want to go find yourself some inspiration to ovoid those boring Mummy jobs and think about yourself a bit more.
 Head over to my blog posts and read my latest blogs.

 Otherwise, if you would like to find out more about me.
 Who I am and my story, scroll below and get an insight into my childhood, family and life so far.

 Thank you for joining me on this journey.
 If you would like to know more, my daily life and more then join up to my newsletter.
 Where I send you an email directly to your inbox with all my latest happenings.
 (Your email is completely safe, I do not pass it on).

 My Story So Far…

-I grew up in a rural village in Wiltshire, England.
-In a picturesque little village, where I spent my childhood exploring the fields, building dens and playing for hours on end.
-My siblings and I grew up quite sheltered from the outside world, protected in our family bubble, with the yearly holiday to Devon being the most amazing adventure (which it still is, 28 years later).
+I grew up in a picturesque, rural village in Wiltshire, England.
+Where I spent my childhood exploring the fields, building dens and playing for hours on end with my siblings.
+We felt protected in our family bubble, with the yearly holiday to Devon being the most amazing adventure (which we still do, 28 years later).
 My childhood was idyllic, happy and fun.
 My parents inspired us, loved us and protected our childhood.
 Their parenting motivates my daily life, and aspirations for not only my future, but also my children’s future.